Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 The Festival

 Food vendors fry all types Puerto Rican dishes like mero (grouper), mofongo bites (mashed plantain), bacalaitos (cod fritters) and cheese.
-Full bars serve medalla, the local beer, and a list of cocktails like piña coladas, cuba libres and rum punch.
+Full bars serve Medalla, the local beer, and a list of cocktails like piña coladas, cuba libres and rum punch.
 Craft vendors sell handmade items like Vejigante pins, masks, horns and painted jackets.
 We bought and wore a pair of horns, similar to the full face masks worn by the Vejigantes.

 The Main Parade

-The main parade is the largest event of the carnival celebrations with Vejigantes, marching bands, floats, the queens of the carnival, classic cars & loud speaker trucks.
+The main parade is the largest event of the carnival celebrations with Vejigantes, marching bands, floats, the queens of the carnival, classic cars and loud speaker trucks.
 The parade travels west down Calle Reina towards Plaza de las Delicias and ending in front of the main stage.
 The parade happens on Sunday afternoon before carnival Tuesday.
 It started around 2:30pm and lasted into the evening with festivities lasting even longer.
 Most people arrive by late morning and set up chairs along the shaded side of Calle Reina for the best views.

 Places to Eat & Drink